EVAM-Lab/.github/profile/README.md

 ## The Team

+We are a monk and an engineer trying to find out how far ancient formal logic can take modern AI.
+We are building a verification layer for AI classifiers and LLMs that rejects out-of-distribution inputs and flags hallucinations.

 **Dobdon Maksarov** — Buddhist monk and scholar.
 Geshe Lharampa degree after 23 years of monastic education at Drepung Gomang Monastic University.
 MA Buddhist Studies, SOAS (2022).
 PhD researcher, SOAS University of London.
 Reads Dignāga and Dharmakīrti in Sanskrit and Tibetan.
 Designed the formal logical mappings that are the foundation of BUDDHI.

 https://www.soas.ac.uk/about/dobdon-maksarov

-**Alexander Khundoev** — Software engineer, 25 years industry experience.
-Mathematics and Computer Science degree.
-Built the complete Apoha implementation: encoder, loss functions, training pipeline, benchmarks, ablation studies.
-Currently at Citi.

-We are a monk and an engineer trying to find out how far ancient formal logic can take modern AI.
+**Alexander Khundoev** — Software engineer, 15 years building electronic trading systems for major investment banks, where a bug costs real money and a missed deadline costs more.
+Mathematics degree (NSU).
+Now applying the same instinct for correctness to AI safety — implementing 1,500-year-old Buddhist logic as ML infrastructure that knows when to say "I don't know.

 https://www.linkedin.com/in/alexanderkhundoev